elastic/prodfiler-documentation/filtering.md

 ## Keys supported by Prodfiler

-There are currently three types of keys that can be provided when filtering, trace-derived, host-derived and cloud instance-derived keys.
+There are currently three types of keys that can be provided when filtering: trace-derived, host-derived and cloud instance-derived keys.
 Trace-derived keys filter traces whilst host-derived and cloud instance-derived keys filter hosts.